jaddoescad/learn-the-part/README.md

 ###### This cover has been designed using resources from Flaticon.com

-## Funds Raised by Dev Protocol Community statking will be used for:
+## Funds Raised by Dev Protocol Community staking will be used for:

 1. Funding development costs
 2. Recruiting Course Creators